Medium/opensource/styleguides/JavaScript/closure-library.md

   * `goog.userAgent`
   * `goog.testing`

-New classes should be approved on a case by case basis
+New classes should be approved on a case by case basis.

 ## goog.Disposable ##